TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/drivers/sipc_notify.md

 be initialized in then mentioned memory sections.
 \snippet sipc_setup_sample.c linker

+- In order to inherit the HSM services, the application must comply the uses of IPC via shared memory i.e. a memory region should be designated to both the CPUs.
+Make sure to mark this section as non-cached in the R5F MPU.
+However if the cache is enabled, for the shared region its application responsibility to bypass cache or invalidate the cache.

 ### Message format.

  Unlike @ref DRIVERS_IPC_NOTIFY_PAGE the message size of SIPC can be in the range